bkesterbyld/maroon-potato/src/pages/index.md

       - title: Ecommerce & Product Websites
         title_align: left
         content: >-
-          It's well known that current and potential customers will abandon ecommerce and product sites that don't with respond within 1-3 seconds.
+          It's well known that customers will abandon ecommerce and product sites that don't with respond within 1-3 seconds.
 Above is the only turnkey backend solution that can keep dynamic data flowing on par with modern CDNs.
         content_align: left
         actions:
           - label: Learn More